 - If you are going through a particular emotion, observe it and try putting down the emotion in words.
 Keep it raw.

 - Go with your gut feeling to know what exactly you want to write.

 - Putting a piece of your vulnerable self out in a poem can be scary, especially when you think it’s going to be read by a wider audience.
 Rather, think this way while you pen.
 Think that it’s an intimate letter or piece of writing to be shared with just only one person.
 The perspective of writing/reading to one person helps lower the fear of being vulnerable.

 - To feel more empowered even while being vulnerable, think this way that you have the power to give voice to someone else (a voiceless soul) who may also be experiencing the same thing as you are and for them, your vulnerability might mean support, a journey of togetherness.
 Think that way and I’m sure you will be more ready and authentic in exposing a part of yourself in your writing.

 Remember that being vulnerable can be more of learning for yourself and for others too.
 It can be healing and helpful.

 To make it easy for you to remember and try it out, here is a printable on the 10 points discussed above.
 Feel free to download and save it.
 Even better, take a print and put it on a wall to make it easier to access every time you sit to pen poetry.
 It helps.

 So there you go with 10 tips that you can implement right away.
 Hope you find this useful.
-Let me know what are the basics swear by while coming to penning poetry.

 This post is a part of Blogchatter Half Marathon.